Eric Goldman

-Career overview
+Career

+Goldman was an assistant professor at Marquette University Law School, General Counsel of Epinions.com, and a technology transactions attorney at Cooley Godward.
+He then joined the faculty at Santa Clara University.

-Goldman is a leading expert in the fields of Internet Law and Intellectual Property.
-He was part of the first wave of teaching Internet Law courses in law schools, having taught his first course in 1995–96.
+Goldman was part of the first wave of teaching Internet Law courses in law schools, having taught his first course in 1995–96.
 He has testified before Congress on the Consumer Review Fairness Act, Stop Enabling Sex Traffickers Act (SESTA), and Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA).
 In a well-publicized December 2005 post to his Technology & Marketing Law Blog, Goldman incorrectly predicted Wikipedia's demise in five years.
 Goldman has co-authored (with Rebecca Tushnet of Harvard Law) the first Advertising & Marketing Law casebook for the law school community.

 He has been shortlisted as an "IP Thought Leader" by Managing IP magazine and named an "IP Vanguard" by the California State Bar's Intellectual Property section.

 Goldman publishes the Technology & Marketing Law Blog, which covers Internet Law, Intellectual Property, and Advertising Law.
-The blog has received several awards, including being named to the ABA Journals Blawg 100 Hall of Fame.
+The blog was named to the ABA Journals Blawg 100 Hall of Fame.

-Some of Goldman's other projects include DoctoredReviews.com, a website designed to combat doctors' efforts to suppress patients' reviews; serving on the board of directors of the Public Participation Project, a group lobbying for federal anti-SLAPP legislation; providing copyright advice to Justin.tv; and coauthoring an amicus brief in the 1-800 Contacts, Inc. v.
+Goldman oversees DoctoredReviews.com, a website designed to combat doctors' efforts to suppress patients' reviews, serves on the board of directors of the Public Participation Project, a group lobbying for federal anti-SLAPP legislation and coauthored an amicus brief in the 1-800 Contacts, Inc. v.
 WhenU.com, Inc. case with the Electronic Frontier Foundation.

-Before he joined the faculty at Santa Clara University, he was an assistant professor at Marquette University Law School, General Counsel of Epinions.com, and a technology transactions attorney at Cooley Godward.